sketchplugins/plugin-directory/README.md

 - [CSS Buddy](https://github.com/jodyheavener/css-buddy), by Jody Heavener: A Sketch 3 plugin that allows you to use CSS on layers.
 - [CSS Sprite Mixin](https://github.com/littlebusters/sketch-css-sprite-mixin), by littlebusters: Copy mixin code for SCSS, Less and Stylus to clipboard in Sketch 3.
 - [CSSketch](https://github.com/johncoates/cssketch), by John Coates: CSS Stylesheet integration to improve your workflow, with Less support.
 Attach once, updates your design automatically on stylesheet changes.
-- [Data Parser](https://github.com/florianpnn/sketch-data-parser), by Florian Peninon: A sketch plugin to parse your data and populate your design.
 - [Date Generator](https://github.com/bshorta/date-generator-sketch), by Bernardo Horta: A random date generator plugin for Sketch
 - [Day Player](https://github.com/tylergaw/day-player), by Tyler Gaw: A collection of Sketch Plugins for creating placeholder images.
 - [Disconnect for Sketch](https://github.com/einancunlu/disconnect-for-sketch), by Emin İnanç Ünlü: Disconnect / unlink selection from symbols and shared styles.